unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 ## Closing issues

-Issues that are identified as a support request, duplicate, not-reproducible or lacks enough information from reporter should be closed following guidelines explained in this file.
+Issues that are identified as a support request, duplicate, not-reproducible or lacks enough information from reporter should be closed using the following guidelines explained in this file.
 Also, any issues that can not be resolved because of any particular reason should be closed.
 These issues should have one or more of following self-readable labels:

 * `triage/support`: Indicates an issues is not a bug but a support request.
 * `triage/duplicate`: Indicates an issue is a duplicate of other open issue.